rsimmons/plinth/README.md

 ## Overview

-A Sonibloc component (aka *bloc*) is implement as a Javascript "class", i.e. constructor function to be used with the new operator to create a bloc instance.
+A Plinth component (aka *bloc*) is implement as a Javascript "class", i.e. constructor function to be used with the new operator to create a bloc instance.
 We'll informally refer to both bloc classes and bloc instances as just "blocs" when it's clear which one we're talking about.
 We'll use the term *host* to refer to any code that instantiates and connects together blocs.
 We'll refer to a set of connected blocs as a *graph* or *patch*.

 Blocs expose input and output *ports*, each of which accepts or emits a certain signal *type* (the most important type being **audio**).
 Hosts can enumerate the names and types of a bloc's ports.